zacharybk/cxhandbook/content/Blog/scratchpad.md

 Do them when someone doesn't meet expectations
 Have a plan in place that you'll get backfills
 DO NOT do it like Bird did - https://twitter.com/mjnblack/status/1243641637420453889

+# Hiring your (first) CX Leader
+So, you're ready to hire, but it's not a function you've lead before, and you're stuck.
+Here's a guide